 The Firm also has an oversight body (the Supervisory Board).
-This board is presently composed of six members elected among and by the Partners, for a term of four years.
+This board is presently composed of seven members elected among and by the Partners, for a term of four years.
 It is not under the authority of another body.

-The Supervisory Board considers a wide range of issues for the firm such as risk, strategy, reputation, people matters including health and wellbeing, technology, return on investments, and culture and has supported, given guidance to and challenged the Managing Partner and the Management Board (MB).
+The Supervisory Board considers a wide range of issues for the firm such as risk, strategy, reputation, people matters including health and wellbeing, technology, and culture and it supports, gives guidance to and challenges the Managing Partner and the Management Board (MB).
 The SB has particular insight on the views of the Partners of the firm and reflects those in conversations with management.